 By Lucy Calderón

-The water we get in our homes does not come magically out from the faucet.
-It requires an entirely natural process (water cycle), engineering (infrastructure), and the work by a number of people to bring the liquid into the homes.
+The water we get in our homes does not come out magically from the faucet.
+Bringing the liquid into the homes requires an entirely natural process (water cycle), engineering (infrastructure), and the work by a number of people.

 Therefore, to value and use the water reasonably, it is essential to understand where it comes from and where it ends up after using it.